An Introduction to Geometric Topology: Geometry of hyperbolic space

 \subsection{References}

-The hyperbolic space is introduced in various books: standard references are Benedetti -- Petronio \cite{BP} and Ratcliffe \cite{R}, and most of the arguments presented here were borrowed from these two books.
+The hyperbolic space is introduced in various books: two standard references are Benedetti -- Petronio \cite{BP} and Ratcliffe \cite{R}, and most of the arguments presented here were borrowed from these two sources.
 The proof of Proposition \ref{distanza:convessa:prop} was taken from Farb -- Margalit \cite{FM}.
 Thurston's notes contain some useful trigonometric formulae that we have omitted, see \cite[Chapter 2]{Th}.